Hohokum: Reception

 Destructoid's Jordan Devore called Hohokum the "most relaxing game" of E3 2013, and one of his favorites of the show.
 Polygon selected the game as an E3 2013 Editor's Choice.
 Jeremy Parish of USgamer thought the game was the most intriguing PlayStation 4 title at the 2013 Tokyo Game Show and praised Sony for highlighting the "decidedly arty" game alongside the console's blockbuster launch titles.
-He compared the game to a low-stress puzzle in the same design vein of Flower and Pixeljunk.
+He compared the game to a low-stress puzzle in the same design vein of Flower and PixelJunk.
 Kotaku called the game both the "most confusing game" at E3 2013 and "the weirdest" on the PlayStation 4.

 The game received "generally favorable reviews", according to video game review score aggregator Metacritic.
 Critics appreciated the game's presentation, including its art and music, but felt that the gameplay turned to drudgery towards its end and that the objectives were too vague.
 Multiple reviewers also felt the game would make a good screen saver.

 Matt Helgeson of Game Informer thought the game "lacked depth" and considered it evidence of how "games that wear their indie aesthetic on their sleeve" could, like AAA games, be "all flash and no substance".
 He cited the game's "oddball, ... colorful and charming" visuals, "tasteful" and "hip" Ghostly International soundtrack, and experimental gameplay as characteristic of the indie aesthetic, and wrote that despite its "whimsy" and "weirdness", the game did not appear to "have a point".
 He wished the game was either more structured or experimental.
 Polygon's Philip Kollar similarly felt that the game was "beautiful but shallow".

 Matt Whittaker of Hardcore Gamer described the art style as a cross between Yo Gabba Gabba! and Sound Shapes and wrote that it was designed for simultaneous "sensory overload and hypnotizing lack of substance".
 He said that the game was "too strange and quirky" to be "gorgeous", but otherwise beautiful.
 Josiah Renaudin of GameSpot similarly appreciated its creativity.
 Whittaker also praised the soundtrack as one of the game's best parts, and thought it to be among the best game soundtracks of the year.
 He felt that the game did not make the transition "from playground to amusement park".
 While he found Hohokum fun and relaxing, he thought it lacked the special element that distinguished Flower, Journey, and Proteus from "ambiguous art-heavy experiences".
 Game Informer's Helgeson said that the game was more conventional than he expected, with "simple and uncreative" puzzle-solving and an elephant boss battle.

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Hohokum for the "D.I.C.E.
+Sprite Award".